48. The Principles of True Repentance

 Excerpted from “Three Admonitions” in The Word Appears in the Flesh

 For a long time, people who believe in God have all been earnestly hoping for a beautiful destination, and all of God’s believers hope that good fortune will suddenly come to them.
 They all hope that before they know it, they will find themselves peacefully seated at one place or another in heaven.
 But I say that these people, with their lovely thoughts, have never known whether they are qualified to receive such good fortune that falls down from heaven or even to sit on a seat there.
 You, at present, have a good knowledge of yourselves, yet you still hope to escape the disasters of the last days and the hand of the Almighty when He punishes the evil ones.
 It seems as though having sweet dreams and wanting things just how they like is a common feature of all people whom Satan has corrupted, and not some stroke of genius by any lone individual.
 Even so, I still wish to put an end to these extravagant desires of yours, as well as your eagerness to gain blessings.
 Given that your transgressions are numerous, and that the fact of your rebelliousness is ever-growing, how can these things fit with your lovely blueprints for the future?
-If you want to go on as you please, remaining in the wrong with nothing holding you back, yet at the same time you still want your dreams to come true, then I urge you to continue in your stupor and never wake up—for yours is an empty dream and in the presence of the righteous God, He will not make an exception for you.
+If you want to make mistakes as you please, with nothing holding you back, yet at the same time you still want your dreams to come true, then I urge you to continue in your stupor and never wake up—for yours is an empty dream and in the presence of the righteous God, He will not make an exception for you.
 If you simply want your dreams to come true, then never dream; rather, forever face the truth and the facts.
 This is the only way that you can be saved.
 What, in concrete terms, are the steps of this method?

 First, take a look at all your transgressions, and examine any behavior and thoughts you have that do not conform to the truth.

 This is one thing that you can do easily, and I believe that all intelligent people are able to do this.
 However, those who never know what is meant by transgression and truth are the exception, because on a fundamental level, they are not intelligent people.
 I am talking to people who have been approved by God, are honest, have not seriously violated any administrative decrees, and can easily discern their own transgressions.
-Though this is one thing that I require of you, and that is easy for you to accomplish, it is not the only thing that I require of you.
+Though this one thing I require of you is easy to accomplish, it is not the only thing that I require of you.
 No matter what, I hope that you will not laugh in private at this requirement, and especially that you will not look down on it or take it lightly.
 You should treat it seriously, and not dismiss it.

 Secondly, for each of your transgressions and disobediences, you should look for a corresponding truth, and then use these truths to resolve those issues.
 After that, replace your transgressive acts and disobedient thoughts and acts with the practice of the truth.